 Nothing against them, but as they say chemo ages a person 10 years.
 Sometimes I feel like I am living the life of a 50-year-old.
 The hot flashes confirm the suspicion.
 I had never thought the I will have hot flashes at 41.
 Suddenly, a bunch of 50 year-olds and I are chums because we can both bitch about hot flashes and night sweats.

-Loosing a breast isn’t easy, I constantly feel like taking a right turn (don’t have the left boob) because I feel that is the direction my body wants to go in, like the right turn signal is on!
-My run doesn’t have the same rhythm, the plop-plop plop-plop is just plop…plop. every time I look in the mirror, my chest winks at me.
+Losing a breast isn’t easy, I always feel like taking a right turn (don’t have the left boob) because I feel that is the direction my body wants to go, as if the right turn signal is on!
+My run doesn’t have the same rhythm, the plop-plop plop-plop is just plop…plop.
+Every time I look in the mirror, my chest winks at me.
 I do thank the surgeon for leaving a small part in the middle intact so could pull together a deceiving cleavage, if I dare to bare it.
 Another advantage of having both breasts is, it hides the little protuberant belly.
-Now with the breast gone, I get a better view of the steroid-enhanced roundness, and believe me, I don’t want to see that.
-Steroids make me hungry and after chemo there is only so much salad and cucumber a gal can eat before you open the cookie box.
+Now with the breast gone, I get a better view of the steroid-enhanced roundness and believe me, I don’t want to see that.
+Steroids make me hungry, and after chemo there is only so much salad and cucumber a gal can eat before you open the cookie box.
 It’s not me, it’s the steroids!

 I remember the night before the surgery.
 I had showered so I would sleep better.
 Gauri was laying in my lap, and then she fell asleep, cozily nuzzled between the two soft and friendly entities.
 And there she was breathing softly with her face burrowed in my chest, and I knew that this was the last time she had this comfort.
 But I knew that I needed to do the surgery, so she still has a mom to hug and cuddle with.